Ben van Wijnen Copyright Jan van der Meer

 "vulnerable to extinction" and the international trade in dugong

-artefacts has been prohibited in the Convention on International Trade
+artefacts has been prohibited in the Convention on International Trade in Endangered Species.

 The most famous dugong is Nicky, a young male dugong who frequents the warm tropical waters